 The DataSheet is the area in the Simplified Loader Template where the user completes operations and data is exchanged with Oracle Fusion.
 It is, therefore, the principal working area for the user.

 The titles of some of the columns in the Data Sheet are highlighted in green.
 This indicates that the data entered in these columns are validated against an associated List of Values (LOV) found within the Lookups Sheet.

 Each operation in the Operations section of the Simplified Loader Toolbar utilizes specific data fields.
 These data fields are identified in the About worksheet by the term 'Relevant Field' in the column representing the specific operation.

 Sample – DataSheet

-Users can find examples within the Sample – DataSheet worksheet of how data should be entered for each operation (´Data Entry´) found within the Operations section of the Simplified Loader Toolbar.
-There are also examples of how the data is returned as a result of executing each operation (Data Result).
+Users can find examples in the Sample – DataSheet worksheet of how data should be entered for each operation ('Input values') in the Operations section of the Simplified Loader Toolbar.
+There are also examples of how the data is returned as a result of executing an operation (Result).

-The Sample – DataSheet worksheet can be deleted as soon as the user no longer needs it.
+The Sample – DataSheet worksheet can be deleted when the user no longer needs it.

 Log In / Log Out

 A user needs to log in whenever they perform an operation that requires data exchange with Oracle Fusion.
 The user can choose to sign in using the Log In section of the Simplified Loader Toolbar.
 Alternatively, the Log In window will appear whenever the user performs an operation requiring a connection to Oracle Fusion.